ewernqvi/mvc_rest_demo/README.md

 ### Adding new Advertisements
 If the user is logged in, just:

-1. Add a link at button of the page to trigger this route
+1. Add a link at the bottom of the page to trigger this route
 2. Update js/app.js with the new route and a controller
 3. Add a test and the new controller
 4. Add an addAdvertisement.html partial where you display the information in a